PolarisMeetThePastor/PolarisMeetThePastor.github.io/_posts/2016-07-13-nextsteps.md

 ### SPEAK IN FRONT OF CONGREGATION
 Saturday, August 7, 2016 | 10:30 AM
 Pete will be speaking at the main service.
 We'd love to you to stay after service to meet him and his family.
-Feedback forms are available [ here-->link ]({{ site.baseurl }}/#feedback) or at guest services

 ### PASTORAL STAFF & BOARD VOTE